Los Angeles is the “car capital” of the world, but it’s been getting easier to get around without one

 And yes, you’ll encounter a mentally unstable person riding the bus every so often.
 Other than that, you’ll find mostly Latino workers, students, the elderly, and some tourists (and me!)

 Here are my top three tips for using the bus in Los Angeles:

 A. Get a TAP card to pay

-The solution to the payment problem is to use a TAP card.
+If you plan to use any public transportation in L.A., get a TAP card.
 I got a TAP card so I could use the Expo Line train, but I found out it also works on the Big Blue Bus and all other Los Angeles buses.

 Simply tap your card on the payment panel on the bus, wait for the beep, and the fare is automatically deducted.
 I strongly urge you to get one of these!
 It’s better than cash not only for convenience, but also because if you register your card online and lose it, you can regain the value with a small fee.
 Built-in insurance!

 B. Use Google Maps to find bus routes

 My second problem with using the bus was not knowing which bus to take.
 The official websites for this will overwhelm you with huge bus schedules and maps.
 Instead, enter your destination on Google Maps and click the public transport button (between the car and person icons) to see which buses to take.
 So much easier!

 C. Use the Transit App to check bus schedules

 The next issue to tackle was the bus schedule.
 How often would they arrive, and how could I minimize my waiting time?
 Of course, you can use the convoluted Metro website, but apps are so much more convenient.
 I chose the Transit app (available for iOS and Android).
 This tells you down to the minute when buses will arrive. it’s fantastic!
 Highly recommended.